Moss is one of the foundational pillars of a vibrant terrarium.

 Clumpy Mosses (Acrocarpous)

-- Cushion Moss/Bun Moss (Leucobryum glaucum) are wonderful compact mounds of moss that I absolutely love to work with!
-It’s so much fun to sculpt and display, and it truly thrives in closed terrarium conditions – See on Etsy
+1. Cushion Moss/Bun Moss (Leucobryum glaucum) are wonderful compact mounds of moss that I absolutely love to work with!
+It’s so much fun to sculpt and display.

-- Mood Moss (Dicranum scoparium) is another popular option for terrariums.
-It grows in dense clumps, but it has lush, wavy leaves that look like windswept grasslands – See on Etsy
+2. Mood Moss (Dicranum scoparium) is another popular option for terrariums.
+It grows in dense clumps, but it has lush, wavy leaves that look like windswept grasslands

 Carpeting Mosses (Pleurocarpous)

-- Sheet Moss (Hypnum curvifolium), as the name implies, likes to grow wide and cover areas like a sheet.
-Itโs a relatively low-growing tropical moss and it’s probably the most popular/readily available carpeting moss used in terrariums – See on Etsy
+1. Sheet Moss (Hypnum), as the name implies, likes to grow wide and cover areas like a sheet.
+It’s a relatively low-growing tropical moss, and it’s probably the most popular/readily available carpeting moss used in terrariums

-- Fern Moss (Thuidium delicatulum) brings lots of texture to a terrarium with its long fern-like leaves – See on Etsy
+2. Fern Moss (Thuidium delicatulum) brings lots of texture to a terrarium with its long fern-like leaves.
+I love the warm colors and woodland vibes this moss brings.

 Other Mosses

-- Sphagnum Moss doesn’t quite fit into the list above, but it’s a mainstay in modern terrariums (see why in our sphagnum moss guide).
-Commonly used to grow other terrarium plants and mosses on top of, it’s a versatile moss, to say the least – See on Etsy
+1. Sphagnum Moss doesn’t quite fit into the list above, but it’s a mainstay in modern terrariums (see why in our sphagnum moss guide).
+Commonly used as a medium to grow other mosses and terrarium plants, it’s a versatile moss, to say the least – See on Etsy

 Moss can be surprisingly hardy stuff, so feel free to experiment with different types.

-Iโm certain many of the 11,994 other mosses would be great for a terrarium.
+I’m certain many of the 11,994 other mosses would be great for a terrarium – check out our Terrarium Plants Index to browse more great mosses.

 Moss is the most versatile terrarium plant, and there are endless ways to use it.